NietoDeveloper/RealEstateFinder/README.md

 The frontend runs on http://localhost:5173 by default (Vite's default port).

-Frontend: Uses React with Vite for fast development and Tailwind CSS for styling.
+Frontend: Uses React with Vite for fast development and License

-Outputs to /frontend/dist.

-License
 MIT License